aokush/waiter/README.md

                 });
 ```

 2. Create an instance of Waiter with a Vertx instance and the Condition instance.
 A Waiter instance can be configured as needed to control the intervals of the condition evaluation and the max time to wait beofre timing out.
-See examples below.
+See examples below. <br>
+   Creates an instance of Waiter with default interval (2 secs) and max wait time (60 secs).
+The condition is evaluated every 2 secs until it returns true or until 60 secs after which the operation times out.

    ```
    Waiter.instance(vertx)